jmd-dk/concept/concept/docs/troubleshooting.rst

    Calling CLASS in order to set the cosmic clock ...

 step, it is probably because you have specified a cosmology that CLASS cannot handle.
-When running CO\ *N*\ CEPT in compiled mode, CLASS hangs rather than exiting with an error message.
-To see the CLASS error message, run CO\ *N*\ CEPT in pure Python mode using the ``--pure-python`` :ref:`command-line option<other_modes_of_building_running>`.
+When running CO\ *N*\ CEPT in compiled mode, CLASS may hang rather than exiting with an error message.
+To see the CLASS error message, run CO\ *N*\ CEPT in pure Python mode using the ``--pure-python`` :ref:`command-line option<pure_python>`.